grafana/agent/docs/developer/release/9-announce-release.md

     We'll be publishing STABLE_RELEASE_VERSION on STABLE_RELEASE_DATE if we haven't heard about any major issues.
     ```

-    - Example SRV or PRV message:
+    - Example Stable Release or Patch Release message:

     ```
     :grafana-agent: Grafana Agent RELEASE_VERSION is now available! :grafana-agent: